With the recent governmental changes to right to work checks, there has been a lot of discussion regarding the future of background checks.

 Preparing for the future of background checks

-To prepare for any upcoming changes to background checks, it is important to implement and process or system that anticipates these changes.
+To prepare for any upcoming changes to background checks, it is important to implement a process or system that anticipates these changes.

 If there is scope to implement such a system, then you should consider Employment Check Pro.